- Chart

 Bid-Ask Spread

-The bid-ask spread for the ETF is typically narrow, generally ranging from 0.05% to 0.10%, indicating relatively low transaction costs for traders.
+The bid-ask spread for the iShares Global Utilities ETF is generally tight, reflecting good liquidity and low transaction costs for investors.

 Market Dynamics